-Enterprises have spent years strengthening firewalls, email filters, endpoint security, and access controls.
-Those defenses still matter.
-But the threat is shifting.
+Enterprises may have spent years strengthening firewalls, email filters, endpoint security, and access controls, and those defenses still matter, but it is important to realize that the threat is shifting.

-Cybercriminals now study how businesses communicate, who works with whom, how approvals happen, which vendors are active, and where trust already exists.
-With AI, that research can be turned into highly believable messages, fake requests, and convincing communication patterns that look routine on the surface.
+It is no longer a visible breach attempt, attacks begin with observation and cybercriminals now study how businesses communicate, who works with whom, how approvals happen, which vendors are active, and where trust already exists.
+These nefarious elements are increasingly using AI to build highly believable hypercontextual messages, fake requests, and convincing communication patterns that appear routine on the surface.

-This is one of the biggest cybersecurity challenges in the AI era.
+Thus, enterprises today face one of the biggest cybersecurity challenges in this AI era.
 Attackers do not always need to smash the front door.
 They can use intelligent reconnaissance to build hypercontextual lures that slip through the cracks of normal business trust, especially in third- and fourth-party communications that the enterprise does not fully control.

 That means the real fight often starts much earlier than most organizations think.

-Instead of sending mass phishing emails filled with bad grammar and weak impersonations, attackers can now shape messages around real context.
-They can mirror writing styles.
-They can copy the tone of business communication.
-They can reference actual vendors, recent transactions, project timelines, payment cycles, and internal roles.
-They can make the message feel like it belongs in the normal flow of work.
+The general perception that AI helps attackers send more messages and at a faster pace is true but insignificant compared to recon and hypercontextual lures.
+Instead of sending mass phishing emails filled with bad grammar and weak impersonations, attackers now shape messages around real context and mirror writing styles of key executives across the firm.
+They can copy the tone of business communication and reference actual vendors, recent transactions, project timelines, payment cycles, and internal roles.
+This will result in a message that falls in the normal workflow category and this changes the odds.

 A hypercontextual lure is a message or interaction built with enough real-world detail to feel credible.
 It may involve a fake invoice update, a payment request, a change in bank details, a legal document review, a secure file share, or a request from a known partner.